emmercm/www/src/blog/investigating-locks-in-mysql.md

 - `INSERT`, `UPDATE`, and `DELETE` on tables with foreign keys:

-    A shared record lock is set on every record in the referenced table (on the referenced table's index that the foreign key uses) to check the constraint.
+    TODO A shared record lock is set on every referenced record in the referenced table (on the referenced table's index that the foreign key uses) to check the constraint.
 This would block exclusive locks on those records in the other tables, preventing updates and deletions.

 ## InnoDB deadlocks